The Nationally Significant Infrastructure Projects (NSIP) process deals with the granting of development consent for large-scale projects, such as:

 To visit the IAMP website, go to International Advanced Manufacturing Park (IAMP).

-To view examination information, go to The Planning Inspectorate - International Advanced Manufacturing Park.
+To view examination information for this proposed Development Consent Order, go to National Infrastructure Planning - International Advanced Manufacturing Park.

 What does NSIP designation mean for Planning Applications?